spatie/laravel-route-discovery/docs/discovering-routes-for-controllers/mapping-controllers-to-urls.md

 ## Customizing the URL

-You can customize the generated URL by using adding a `Route` attribute to your method.
+You can override the last segment of the generated URL by using adding a `Route` attribute to your method and passing a value to the `uri` parameter.

-For this controller, the `/alternative-uri` route will be registered.
+For this controller, the `/news/alternative-uri` route will be registered instead of `/news/my-method`.

 ```php
 namespace App\Http\Controllers;